WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 Knowledge (1Co.
 12:8)

-A person with a greater capacity to understand spiritual issues and the ability to exercise proper discernment may be said to have the gift of knowledge.
+A person with an enhanced ability to understand spiritual issues and exercise proper discernment may be said to have the gift of knowledge.
 Those with the gift of knowledge seem to more easily understand the deep things of God and the mysteries of His Word.

 Faith (1Co.
 12:9)